greenarr0w/gulp-tsc-optimize-imports/README.md

 * all the semicolons, which are missing

 ## Usage
-1. Step: Install your plugin as a development dependency:
+First: Install your plugin as a development dependency:
 ```shell
 npm install --save-dev gulp-tsc-optimize-imports
 ```

-2. Step: Use it in your gulpfile.js:
+Second: Use it in your gulpfile.js:
 ```shell
 var optimizeImports = require('gulp-tsc-optimize-imports');